induktio/thinker/Details.md

 49. Base production picker will not show Paradise Garden as buildable if the base already has Punishment Sphere.
 50. Clinical Immortality provides one extra talent per base instead of two as mentioned in the manual.
 51. Fix issue where terrain detail display on the world map showed incorrect mineral output for aquatic factions.
-52. Fix base tile sometimes producing too much energy (up to 2 extra resources) when SE Economy value is between 3 and 4.
-53. Fix monolith energy to not be limited by tile yield restrictions in the early game.
+52. Fix monolith energy to not be limited by tile yield restrictions in the early game.
 This limitation did not apply on monolith nutrients/minerals.

 Scient's patch